+PANY,

-PANY, 72, Lombard-street, and 24.
-Connaught-terrace.
-TBUSTEPS.
+72, Lombard-street, and 24, Connaught-terrace.

 TRUSTEES.

 Richard Malins, Esq., Q.C., Richard Spooner, Esq., M.P.
-John Campbell Renton, Esq.
-James Fuller Madox, Esq. & A reduction of 25 per cent. has been made on the pre-miums of all policies of five years' standing.
+James Fuller Madox, Esq.
+William Wilberforce, Esq.
+WA reduction of 25 per cent. has been made on the premiums of all policies of five years' standing.
 ALEX.
 ROBERTSON, Manager.

-OTICE.-DIVISION OF PROFITS.-
+NOTICE.-DIVISION OF PROFITS.-

-All Persons assuring their Lives (on the Participating Scale) in the PROVIDENT CLERKS' MUTUAL LIFE ASSURANCE OFFICE, before the end of the present year, will be ENTITLED to SHARE in the next Quin-quennial Division of Profits to Dec.
+All Persons assuring their Lives (on the Participating Scale) in the PROVIDENT CLERKS' MUTUAL LIFE ASSURANCE OFFICE, before the end of the present year, will be ENTITLED to SHARE in the next Quinquennial Division of Profits to Dec.
 31, 1857.

-Bonuses paid in cash, or added to the Policy, or applied to reduce the Annual Premium, at the option of the As-surer.
-The great and continuous increase of business, and the extremely favourable rate of mortality among their Assurers, fully justify the Board in confidently anticipating a still further improvement upon the liberal amounts for-
+Bonuses paid in cash, or added to the Policy, or applied to reduce the Annual Premium, at the option of the Assurer.
+The great and continuous increase of business, and the extremely favourable rate of mortality among their Assurers, fully justify the Board in confidently anticipating a still further improvement upon the liberal amounts formerly declared by way of bonus.

-Assurers, fully justify the Board in connectify anticipating a still further improvement upon the liberal amounts for-merly declared by way of bonus.
 For Prospectuses showing the peculiar advantages of the Association, and for all further information, apply to the local agents, or at the Chief Office, 15, Moorgate-street, London.

 WM.
 THOS.
 LINFORD, Secretary.

 October 21, 1854.

-BANK OF DEPOSIT,
+BANK OF DEPOSIT.

-NATIONAL ASSURANCE AND INVESTMENT ASSOCIATION,
+NATIONAL ASSURANCE AND INVESTMENT ASSOCIATION.

-No.3.
-PALL MALL EAST, LONDON-Established A.D.
+No. 3.
+Pall Mall East, London Established A.D.
 1844.

 Empowered by Special Act of Parliament.

-DARTIES desirous of INVESTING MONEY are requested to examine the Plan of this Institution, by which a high rate of Interest may be obtained with perfect Security.
+PARTIES desirous of INVESTING MONEY are requested to examine the Plan of this Institution, by which a high rate of Interest may be obtained with perfect Security.

 The Interest is payable in JANUARY and JULY, at the Head Office in London; and may also be received at the various Branches, or through Country Bankers, without delay or expense.
 PETER MORRISON, Managing Director.
 Prospectuses and Forms for opening Accounts sent free on application.